USFWS/secas/_posts/2024-08-23-SECAS-Symposium-Building-the-Southeast-Landscape-of-the Future-Together.md

+---
+layout: post
+published: false
+title: >-
+  The Southeast Summit - Building the landscape of the future together
+author: Mallory Martin and Amanda Sesser, former and current Coordinators for the Southeast Conservation Adaptation Strategy
+hero:
+  name: SummitPanel_sm.jpg
+  alt: Photo of panel discussion with one person standing at a podium moderating, and 7 panelists seated to their left on a small stage.
+  caption: Sarah Parker Pauley, Director of the Missouri Department of Conservation, moderates a leadership panel discussion at the Southeast Summit.
+Photo by Hilary Morris, SECAS.
+  headerClass: light-text
+  float: right
+---

 Mark your calendars for the annual SECAS symposium!
 [78th Annual SEAFWA Conference in Augusta, Georgia](https://seafwa.org/conference/2024) Monday, October 14, 2024 1:20 – 5:00 pm